 It's never too late to get help.
 Even if the attack happened years ago, Safe Helpline can still help.
-Many victims do not realize they need help until months or years later.
-Click here or call 877-995-5247 (the phone number is the same inside the U.S. or via the DSN).
+Many victims don't choose to access help until months or years later.
+Get help online or call 877-995-5247 (the phone number is the same inside the U.S. or via the DSN).

-How to help someone you know who has been sexually assaulted:
+How to help someone you know who has been recently sexually assaulted:

-If there is an immediate threat to the victim's safety, contact military law enforcement or local police immediately.
-Work with law enforcement and the victim to protect the victim from the perpetrator and others acting on the perpetrator's behalf.
+- If there is an immediate threat to the victim's safety, offer to contact military law enforcement or local police immediately.

-- If the victim requires emergency medical care, call 911 (inside the U.S.) or your installation/base's emergency medical care services.
-If the victim requires medical attention but not emergency care, help the victim get to a medical provider as soon as possible.
+- If the victim requires emergency medical care, offer to call 911 (insde the U.S.) or your installation/base's emergency medical care services on their behalf.
+If the victim requires medical attention but not emergency care, offer to help the victim get to a medical provider as soon as possible.